 Lousy most of the time.
 That's because most of the time, it's raining.
 One local beer commercial suggested that prospective visitors prepare themselves by taking a cold shower, in their clothes, for about a month!
 During the winter months, it's common not to see the sun for 30 or 40 days in a row.
 Weather reporters use the term 'sun-break' to describe momentary glimpses of the sun.
 What about snow?
 We hardly get any.
 If you have a snow blower, sell it and buy one of these.
 You are going to need to use it twice a year to keep your sidewalks and concrete driveways from turning a slimly, dark green!
 (Now I know why they call Seattle the 'Emerald City.')
-However, the Summers are nothing short of spectacular.
+However, the summers are nothing short of spectacular.
 Short, but spectacular.

 Wonderful.
 Oregonians are some of the friendliest people on earth.
 Very unpretentious.
 You can go to the finest restaurants (and we've got lots to choose from, see below) in an open shirt and a pair cowboy boots and fit right in.